William M. Blair: Legacy

 In 1980, Blair guided the founding of the David Adler Music and Arts Center (formerly known as the David Adler Cultural Center) in Libertyville, Illinois.
 The center is located on the property that once was the home of the architect David Adler, who bequeathed it to the city.
 Blair had been the client, neighbor, and friend of Adler, and had recruited Adler to become a trustee of the Art Institute of Chicago in 1925.

-Adler designed a house for Blair on an 11 acre estate they purchased in 1926 when the Crab Tree Farm of Henry Williams Blodgett in Lake Bluff, Illinois was broken up by Scott Sloan Durand (1869–1949).
+Adler designed a house for Blair on an 11 acre estate they purchased in 1926 when the Crab Tree Farm of Henry Williams Blodgett just north of the village of Lake Bluff, Illinois, was broken up by Scott Sloan Durand (1869–1949).
 Their garden was designed by Ellen Biddle Shipman.
 His son Edward also built a house on an adjacent parcel, designed by George Fred Keck.
 The family bought the rest of Crab Tree Farm in the 1950s.

-The estate was added to the National Register of Historic Places listings in Lake County, Illinois on January 31, 2008.
+The estate was added to the National Register of Historic Places listings in Lake County, Illinois, on January 31, 2008.

 It was later owned by John H. Bryan.

 It is located at 982 Sheridan Road, 42°17′25″N 87°50′4″W.

 He was decorated as a chevalier in the Légion d'honneur and as a commander in the Royal Order of Vasa.

 The Pritzker Military Museum & Library holds the William McCormick Blair Collection, which consists of letters, news bulletins, pamphlets, publications, newspaper clippings and photographs related to Blair's service as the National Director of the Four Minute Men, a division of the Committee on Public Information during World War I.